njsharma848/de_interview_prep/PREPARATION_PLAN/introduction.md

-Based on your resume, here's an updated professional interview introduction with DynamoDB included:

----

 **Interview Introduction**

 "Hi, I'm Sai Sanath Erram, a Data Engineer with over 5 years of experience building scalable data pipelines and real-time processing systems across gaming, financial services, and telecommunications industries.